 Shoes should be flat, black and appropriate for school.
 If trainers are worn these should be plain without logos.
 Your child should wear shoes which he or she can manage to do up independently.
 Please do not send your child to school in shoes which prevent them from running in the playground.
 If boots are worn these also should be plain black.
 Children who wear boots that prevent them from sitting comfortably on the floor may be asked to wear their PE shoes whilst inside the building.

-Children need a change of clothes and footwear for P.E. (for health and hygiene reasons) and a draw-string bag in which to keep the kit at school.
+Children need a change of clothes and footwear for P.E. and a bag in which to keep the kit at school.
 All school uniform and P.E. kit must be named.
 Children can become upset as a result of lost clothing, please help us by naming everything.

 Children should wear: